Nice On The French Riviera As A Home Base

 While an interesting idea, I think I will leave bikes for lazy rides on the side of a canal in a quieter part of France.

-With our first mostly lazy day in Nice behind us, we would now head out to explore after having breakfast at the little café around the corner.
-We travelled by “toute le corniche” from Nice on the French Riviera – the “basse” were at the bottom or “sur mer”, the more direct routes were “moyenne” and the high cliff hugging routes were “grande” or “sur cot”.
-We would tend to use the low beach roads or high scenic ones – except at the end of the day when we just wanted to get home.
+With our first mostly lazy day in Nice behind us, we headed out to explore after having breakfast at the little café around the corner.
+We travelled by “toute le corniche” from Nice on the French Riviera.
+The “basse” were at the bottom or “sur mer”, the more direct routes were “moyenne” and the high cliff hugging routes were “grande” or “sur cot”.
+We tended to use the low beach roads or high scenic ones.
+Except at the end of the day when we just wanted to get home.

 Our first stop from Nice on the French Riviera was a long meandering visit thru Cap Ferrat Villefranche.
-We caught our first view of Villefranche from the “grande corniche”, with its harbour full of private yachts and a small cruise boat.
+Our first view of Villefranche was from the “grande corniche”, with its harbour full of private yachts and a small cruise boat.

-As we drove along, we could see the beautiful houses built into the hills.
+As we drove along, we saw the beautiful houses built into the hills.

 While we did go past the Rothschild Villa and gardens, we decided not to visit on this trip.
-The Rothschild Villa was built by Baroness de Rothschild and is surrounded by nine gardens, each on a different design and theme (e.g. Japanese, English Rose garden, etc.) created under the direction of landscape architect Achille Duchêne.
+The Rothschild Villa was built by Baroness de Rothschild and is surrounded by nine gardens.
+Each garden had a different design and theme (e.g. Japanese, English Rose garden, etc.).
+They were created under the direction of landscape architect Achille Duchêne.
 It would have been a great relaxing stop but we opted to head to the local “plage” (beach) instead.

 Heading towards the harbour we were drawn down to the vibrant blues of the Mediterranean waters.
 It was easy to see why Nice on the French Riviera and the region was called the Cote D’Azur!